hammoh7/Voterized/README.md

 # Voterized
 ## Decentralized Voting application
-### Voterized is a decentralized voting application where a chairperson can give rights to particular voters by entering their voting addresses.
-These voters with allocated rights can then vote to their favourite party.<br>The results of the winning parties are also seen in real-time.
+### Voterized is a decentralized voting application where a Chairperson can give rights to for voters to vote by entering their voting addresses.
+These voters with allocated rights can then vote to their favourite party.
+The results of the winning parties are also seen in real-time.

 ### Steps to Setup